-where the $W_{i}$'s and $b_i$'s are weight matrices and intercepts respectively, and $\textrm{ReLU}$ denotes the rectified linear unit ($\textrm{ReLU}(a) = \max\{0, a\}$).
-ReLU networks are widely used in computer vision, speech recognition, natural language processing, etc. \citep{nair2010rectified, glorot2011deep, maas2013rectifier}.
-These networks can ease the notorious vanishing gradient issue during training, which commonly arises with sigmoid or hyperbolic tangent activations \citep{glorot2011deep, Goodfellow-et-al-2016}.
+In practical GANs, the generator and discriminator classes $\cG$ and $\cF$ are parametrized by neural networks.
+We denote $\cG = \cG_{\textrm{NN}}$ and $\cF = \cF_{\textrm{NN}}$ to emphasize such a parameterization.
+In this paper, we focus on using feedforward ReLU networks, since it has wide applications \cite{nair2010rectified, glorot2011deep, maas2013rectifier} and can ease the notorious vanishing gradient issue during training, which commonly arises with sigmoid or hyperbolic tangent activations \cite{glorot2011deep, Goodfellow-et-al-2016}